victoraugustofd/trafalgar-log/README.md

     "timestamp": 1663539943749
   }
   ```
-  Trafalgar Log already has some fields that are always masked, such as
+  Trafalgar Log already has some fields that are always shambled, such as
   "password", "senha" and "contraseña".

-### Logging events
+### 👨‍💻 Logging events 👩‍💻

 Here are some examples of all types os logs that Trafalgar Log can print
 (this is just a code snippet only to exemplify how to use this package):